Lotbinière (Province of Canada electoral district)

 Lotbinière was an electoral district of the Legislative Assembly of the Parliament of the Province of Canada, in Canada East, near Quebec City.
 It was created in 1841 and was based on the previous electoral district of the same name for the Legislative Assembly of Lower Canada.
 It was represented by one member in the Legislative Assembly.

 The electoral district was abolished in 1867, upon the creation of Canada and the province of Quebec.

 Boundaries

 The Union Act, 1840 merged the two provinces of Upper Canada and Lower Canada into the Province of Canada, with a single Parliament.
-The separate parliaments of Lower Canada and Upper Canada were abolished.Union Act, 1840, 3 & 4 Vict., c.
-35, s.
-2.
+The separate parliaments of Lower Canada and Upper Canada were abolished.

 The Union Act provided that the pre-existing electoral boundaries of Lower Canada and Upper Canada would continue to be used in the new Parliament, unless altered by the Union Act itself.
 The Lotbinière electoral district of Lower Canada was not altered by the Act, and therefore continued with the same boundaries which had been set by a statute of Lower Canada in 1829:

 The electoral district was on the south shore of the Saint Lawrence, near Quebec City (now in the Lotbinière Regional County Municipality).
 Elections were held at Sainte-Croix.